wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 ## Plotting

 Alright, now let's have a look at our output!
-Above you got a sneak peek of how the plot would look like, but now you’ll generate the plot on your own!
+Above you got a sneak peek of how the plot would look like, but now you’ll generate them on your own!

 Thanks to the fact that we provided Monocle3 with annotated data, we can now color the cells by any attribute that was in the cell metadata file!
 So, similarly to the previous tutorial, we’ll color them by cell type, genotype, batch and sex.
 At least for now.

 > ### {% icon hands_on %} Hands-on: Plotting
 >